Battlefield 1: Storm of Steel

-The prologue, set in 1918, sees players take control of different members of the Harlem Hellfighters as they defend their positions against a German offensive in France during the Meuse–Argonne offensive.
+The prologue, set in 1918, sees players take control of different members of the Harlem Hellfighters as they defend their positions against a German offensive in France during the Second Battle of the Marne.
 The player initially starts out near the front line and must survive as long as possible against waves of German soldiers.
 If the player survives the attack, an artillery barrage will rain down on them and then the game's perspective will shift to another soldier, who is manning a Vickers machine gun.
 The position is bombarded by an airship, forcing the soldier to abandon the weapon and defend the church in which it was located.
 During the course of the gameplay, an unnamed narrator (one of the Hellfighters) gives commentary on the nature of the war as the battle continues and player-controlled soldiers are killed.

 The Hellfighters initially lose ground to the Germans, but British tanks force the German troops into a retreat until the tanks are stalled by German artillery.
-The Hellfighters mount a counteroffensive and push forward, sustaining casualties as the Germans hold their ground.
+The Hellfighters mount a counterattack and push forward, sustaining casualties as the Germans hold their ground.
 When the player switches perspective to the final soldier in the gameplay, a German soldier attempts to kill the player character with a shovel but is stopped short by an artillery barrage that wipes out all of the combatants on the battlefield and renders the player unconscious.
 When the player character regains consciousness, he initially appears to be the lone survivor but quickly encounters a German survivor.
-Although the two-point their weapons at one another, exhaustion and battle fatigue set in as both realize the futility of their situation, inclining both men to lower their weapons.
+Although the two point their weapons at one another, exhaustion and battle fatigue set in as both realize the futility of their situation, inclining both men to lower their weapons.
 The game then proceeds to an introduction cinematic that opens up to the other War Stories.